Arnold Schwarzenegger Thanks Donald Trump For Addressing California Homeless Epidemic

-Donald Trump recently sent Secretary of Housing and Urban Development (HUD) Ben Carson to a homelessness summit called Unhoused: Addressing Homelessness in California with former California Governor Arnold Schwarzenegger.
+Donald Trump recently sent Secretary of Housing and Urban Development (HUD) Ben Carson to a homelessness summit called Unhoused: Addressing Homelessness in California, which was also attended by former California Governor Arnold Schwarzenegger.
 Although the actor often has disagreements with Trump, he nevertheless took to Twitter to thank the real estate mogul for addressing the homeless epidemic, Breitbart reports.

 “Everyone knows @realDonaldTrump & I have our disagreements,” Schwarzenegger tweeted.
 “But I want to thank you for sending @SecretaryCarson to our homelessness summit.
 We’ll only solve this if everyone works together.
 This issue is bigger than all of us.
 Now it’s time for action.”